 A font is a specific design of an alphabet and associated symbols.
-For example, this paper is set in a font called Computer Modern Roman.
-Most typewriters have Pica or Elite type fonts.
+Most typewrites have Pica or Elite type fonts.
 The different "balls" or "daisy wheels" on some printers allow the user to change fonts.

-The TeX system allows up to 64 different fonts to be specified within the same job.
+The TEX system allows up to 64 different fonts to be specified within the same job.
 A control sequence is given to switch from one to the other.
 Naturally you must have a device which can support all of these different fonts.

 Knuth also wanted to define his own fonts and created a system called METAFONT to do this.
-Using METAFONT one can design a font which is coded into a file for use by ThX.
+Using METAFONT one can design a font which is coded into a file for use by TEX.
 For more information on METAFONT see [Knut79].

-5. The DVI file
+5. The DVI File

-The DVI file consists of a series of 8-bit codes which tells a device driver how to typeset the job.
+The DVI file consists of a series of 8-bit codes which

+tells a device driver how to typeset the job.
 The format of the DVI files is given in Appendix B.

 Basically, a DVI file command is of the form "set the letter d and advance the character width" or "change to font 3" or "advance vertically 12 rsu's".
 No inherent intelligence on the part of the device is assumed.
-In fact, TeX gets along best with devices which have no internal programming, such as proportional spacing or typesetting firmware.
+In fact, TEX gets along best with devices which have no internal programming, such as proportional spacing or typesetting firmware.